How a Couples Retreat Made All the Difference for Us

 In this case study, I want to share the story of a couple who turned their relationship around by taking that brave step.
 Their journey helps you visualise how a couple – perhaps like you – can make real shifts in their relationship.

-By understanding their journey, you’ll gain insight into the challenges they faced, the transformations they made, and whether a Couples Counselling Retreat might be the right next step for you.
+By understanding their journey, you’ll gain insight into the challenges they faced, the transformations they made, and whether a Couples Counselling Retreat with me in McCrae, on the Mornington Peninsula might be the right next step for you.

 'Ann & Adam's Story: Real People, Real Change